emarsden/dash-mpd-cli/doc/src/container.md

 > **Run dash-mpd-cli in the container**
 >
 > ```shell
-> podman run --rm --tty -v .:/content ghcr.io/emarsden/dash-mpd-cli https://example.com/manifest.mpd
+> podman run --rm --tty --tz=local -v .:/content ghcr.io/emarsden/dash-mpd-cli https://example.com/manifest.mpd
 > ```

-This should save the media to a file named something like `example.com_manifest.mp4` 💪 (you can change this name by adding `-o foo.mp4`).
+This should save the media to a file named something like `example.com_manifest.mp4` 💪 (you can change this name by adding `-o foo.mp4` after the URL).
 It will remove the container image from your local storage once the download is finished (`--rm`) and will use a terminal to show a progress bar (`--tty`).

 If you want your local copy of the container image to be **updated if a newer one is available** from the registry, add `--pull=newer`:

 ```
-podman run --rm --tty --pull=newer \
+podman run --rm --tty --tz=local --pull=newer \
   -v .:/content \
   ghcr.io/emarsden/dash-mpd-cli \
   -v <MPD-URL> -o foo.mp4